bjerrep/ludit/doc/server_audio_source_setup.rst

 - spotifyd - Spotify over LAN/Wifi
 - bluealsa - A2DP bluetooth sink
 - gstreamer - Used for testing
+- alsa - Alsa input on the server
+- realtime - Local client in soundbar mode

 Audio source: spotifyd
 ***********************